4 Benefits of Unbleached Parchment Paper

 If you’re ready to change your kitchen habits and turn to the wonders of unbleached parchment sheets, purchase yours from Kalhoof.
 Whether you’re baking your grandma’s famous cookies or experimenting with your brand-new air fryer, you can expect easy, no-mess cooking—the non-toxic way!
 Kalhoof uses 100% virgin wood pulp to make this parchment paper your best secret weapon in the kitchen.
 Because these sheets are double-coated with silicone, they also have superior non-stick capabilities.

-Don’t continue to settle for bleached parchment when you know better.
+Don’t continue to ask yourself the question, "Is unbleached parchment paper better?" and settle for bleached parchment when you know better.
 Order from Kalhoof today!